Rishabhjain2010/Kubernetes/kubernetes.md

   The control plane is responsible for managing the overall state of the cluster, maintaining the desired state of applications, and orchestrating tasks.

-   -API Server (kube-apiserver):
+   - API Server (kube-apiserver):

-    1. The front-end of the Kubernetes control plane.
+     - The front-end of the Kubernetes control plane.
-    2. Exposes the Kubernetes API, handling REST operations, and acting as the primary interface for users and cluster components.
+     - Exposes the Kubernetes API, handling REST operations, and acting as the primary interface for users and cluster components.

    -etcd: